 Parents need all the help they can get when it comes to supporting their children.
-Especially for newcomer parents, helping their kids adjust to their new environment will be a priority.
+For newcomer parents, helping their kids adjust to their new environment will be a priority.
 The following are suggested websites to help you do just that.
-These free and easy-to-access resources will help you get information about the things your kids are learning in school, equip you with proper tools to support them in their academics, find free and high-quality after school activities to encourage a well-rounded development, and other related websites to support your (and your children’s) needs.
+These free and easy-to-access resources will help you get information about the things your kids are learning in school, equip you with proper tools to support them in their academics, find free and high-quality after school activities to encourage a well-rounded development, and other related websites to support your children’s needs.

 Manitoba government-suggested websites for parents, educators, and community members:

-- My Learning at Home, a website where students in grades 5 to 8 can find videos, animations and interactive websites to help them understand or deepen their understanding of many concepts in mathematics and science.
+- My Learning at Home – Students in grades 5 to 8 can find videos, animations and interactive websites here to help them understand or deepen their understanding of many concepts in mathematics and science.

-- Safe and Caring Schools, a website that provides Manitoba’s educators, students, parents and community members with valuable information and resources to support safe, caring and inclusive schools.
+- Safe and Caring Schools – Provides Manitoba’s educators, students, parents and community members with valuable information and resources to support safe, caring and inclusive schools.

 - Manitoba Public Library System